dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1450: Equity fosters access to resources and opportunities.
+### T1450: We should work towards a more equitable society rather than attributing success to luck.

 |Support|
 |---|